Bay Batucada began back in early 2014, from very humble beginnings to a community music group with 40 regular members.

 Momentum gathered when Rinie and Murray happened to meet Phil Solomon.

-Phil had been part of a batucada band in Australia, and on his return to New Zealand, he established Tauranga Samba.
-Phil had since relocated to the Hawke's Bay, and during his many years with the group, he brought a wealth of samba knowledge and expertise to Bay Batucada .
+Phil had recently moved to Hawkes Bay.
+Prior to this, Phil had been part of a batucada band in Australia, and on his return to New Zealand, he established Tauranga Samba.
+During his many years with our group, Phil brought a wealth of samba knowledge and expertise to Bay Batucada.

-The band has gone from strength to strength, learning with and from other established samba bands New Zealand, and growing its membership along the way.
-Some of the members have even joined with other groups to perform on stages and parades in Germany and Japan.
-In 2019, Rinie was invited to Tokyo to lead a samba workshop.
+The band has gone from strength to strength, jamming with other samba bands around New Zealand, growing our membership along the way.
+Some of our team have even joined with other groups to perform on stages and parades in Germany and Japan.
+In 2019, Rinie was invited to Tokyo to lead a samba workshop for local school children.

-While samba music might immediately bring about visions of the hot summer sun, Bay Batucada has recently performed at the Taupo Winter Festival, and provided workshops there as part of the school holiday program.
+While samba music might immediately bring about visions of the hot summer sun, Bay Batucada has even performed at the Taupo Winter Festival, and held bucket drumming workshops for the local kids as part of the winter school holiday program.

 Would you like some samba sounds at your next event?

-Keen on a drumming session for your next corporate activity?
+Keen on a drumming session for your upcoming corporate activity?